gentle tooth fillings

 In many cases, patients are surprised by how minimal it feels.

-< 0h02>What to Expect by Procedure Type.
+What to Expect by Procedure Type.

 We use numbing agents and, when necessary, sedation options to manage any potential pain.
 Let’s look at some common procedures and what you can generally expect in terms of sensation and recovery.

-What to Expect by Procudure Type?
+What to Expect by Procedure Type?

-What about Dental Cleaning?
+What about dental cleaning?

 If your gums are healthy and you attend regular visits, cleanings are typically comfortable.